 ▸Synthetic Grips ― Synthetic grips, on the other hand, are slick and less messy.
 However, due to its poor sweat absorption capacity, they become less comfortable.

-ii) Size of Badminton Grip ― Grips for a badminton racket mainly come in four sizes; G2, G3, G4, and G5.
+ii) Badminton Grip Size ― Grips for a badminton racket mainly come in four sizes; G2, G3, G4, and G5.
 G2 is the biggest size whereas G5 is the smallest.

 Bigger grips are suitable for those players who want to generate more power using a tighter feel.
 Contrary to bigger grips, players who like to involve extreme agility as part of their play and prefer increased maneuverability will go for smaller grips.